IBM/TAT-Banking/README.md

 ### 1. Clone the tat-banking repository locally

-Clone down this `TAT-Banking` repository into your LinuxONE environment.

 **Note:** Please make sure you login to your LinuxONE environment to complete these steps below.
 If you don't want to pull the TAT-Banking Application code from Github and build the docker images for LinuxONE then you can skip `Step 1` through `Step 4`.

 ```
+ 1. Clone this `TAT-Banking` repository into your local Linux or LinuxONE environment.
 $ git clone https://github.com/IBM/TAT-Banking.git
 ```